apurveh/XRD-1/BlogPosts/Blogpost-Week2.md

 ## Reflection

 The main challenge this week was figuring out how to detect **vertical surfaces**.
-I learned how AR Foundation uses **trackable types** to distinguish between surfaces, and how the **AR Raycast Manager** ties user interaction to detected geometry.
+I learned how AR Foundation uses **trackable types** to distinguish between surfaces and how the **AR Raycast Manager** ties user interaction to detected geometry.

 ---